California passes 25,000 deaths, finds 3 more variant cases

 Ambulances are being forced to wait in bays as long as eight hours before they can transfer patients inside hospitals — and in some cases, doctors are treating patients inside ambulances, she said.

-At Providence St. Mary Medical Center, about 60 miles east of Los Angeles, there is a cacophony of alarms that sound when a patient’s heart stops and a constant hiss from the oxygen keeping so many alive, Willis said.
+At Providence St. Mary Medical Center, about 60 miles (100 kilometers) east of Los Angeles, there is a cacophany of alarms that sound when a patient’s heart stops and a constant hiss from the oxygen keeping so many alive, Willis said.
 The hospital has filled the triage area with beds and is assessing new arrivals in the parking lot.
 Three dozen patients were waiting to be admitted.

 “We’re overflowing,” Willis said.
 “We’re treating patients in chairs, we’re treating patients in the hallways.”

-Note: This story has been corrected to show that 25,000 coronavirus deaths were reported Thursday, not Friday, and that the San Diego man with the new variant of COVID-19 is 30 years old, not 20.